adamrenklint/atom-block-cursor/README.md

 ## config

+Version 0.13.0 breaks the config from previous versions, but has much more flexibility.

 Multiple cursor types can be registered in `config.cson`.
-The `block-cursor:new-custom-cursor` command can do this for you.
+The `block-cursor:new-custom-cursor` command can register a new cursor type.

 The following properties can be set for each cursor type: